Success at Any Price

-Success at Any Price is a 1934 American pre-Code film starring Douglas Fairbanks Jr., Genevieve Tobin, Frank Morgan and silent film star Colleen Moore.
+Success at Any Price is a 1934 American pre-Code drama film starring Douglas Fairbanks Jr., Genevieve Tobin, Frank Morgan and silent film star Colleen Moore.
 It is based on the 1932 play Success Story by John Howard Lawson.

 Plot

 Joe, an amoral capitalist and boyfriend of Sarah Griswold, gets a job as a clerk in a New York City advertising agency and starts to work his way to the top.
 He is fired, but Sarah intervenes on his behalf and he manages to create an ad that earns him a promotion.
 He meets the mistress of his boss and decides to woo the mistress away.
 The company is in trouble, but Joe has invested wisely and sells out his boss to his competitor.
 He abandons Sarah and proposes to the mistress, who marries him.
 Joe becomes head of his agency, but because he neglects his new wife, she becomes the mistress of another man.
 He attempts suicide, but Sarah rescues him and nurses him back to health.